-Requirements for the award: eight (8) WP courses outlined below (one per semester-half).
-Students taking this award may cross-credit up to four WP courses from PTCEE courses.
-A PTCEE course is worth 2 WP courses (e.g. WP's "Leadership 1&2" equals PTCEE's "Leadership and Management" course).
+Requirements for the CWMS award: eight (8) WP courses outlined below (one per semester-half).
+Students taking this award may cross-credit up to four (4) WP courses from PTCEE courses.
+A PTCEE course is normally worth two (2) WP courses (e.g. WP's "Leadership 1&2" equals PTCEE's "Leadership and Management" course).